 I am a cognitive neuroscientist leading the Merge Computations Group in the department of Neuropsychology of the Max Planck Institute for Human Cognitive and Brain Sciences Leipzig, Germany.
-Our aim is to understand how the brain builds-up linguistic structures out of single words (merge).
+Our aim is to understand how the brain builds-up linguistic structures out of single words (merge) linking language processing to language development and the evolution of language.
 We use fMRI, sMRI, EEG, TMS, behavioural measures and computational modelling to test modality-independence (visual, acoustic, signed) and domain-specificity (conceptual, motor) of the most fundamental combinatorial computations for language (lexical access, stringing, categorization, hierarchization).

 All projects focus on how such computations are topographically organized, they temporally unfold, and the way they causally interact on the cortical surface.
 We therefore seek to understand the general organizational principles of combinatorial abstraction in the brain.